With inflation, many of us are worried. While living costs rise, our income can’t keep up. What is inflation, the causes, and what should we do?

 Historically speaking, the market as a whole trends upwards in the long run.
 The longer you are in the market, the likelier you are to see a healthier return.
 Since not even experts know when the market’s best days will be, the only way to guarantee the best returns is to stay invested – even through the lows.

 If you’re uncertain about continuing to invest, give our next tip a try:

 With inflation on the rise, your savings are already making losses – just by sitting in your bank account.
 We may not be able to fight against rising inflation but it’s not too late to start hedging.
 How?
 Start saving in accounts that yield consistent returns at a very low risk, such as Versa Cash.
-With returns up to 2.46*% yearly, you can offset the potential losses caused by inflation.
+With monthly returns, you can offset the potential losses caused by inflation.